-The Institute of Electrical Engineering at Ostfalia presents its new project PAUL, the research officer Dagmar Meyer talks about assistive technologies and gives an overview of the core of the work.
-In addition, a method exchange meeting took place in which researchers from the Institute of Electrical Engineering and the ScienceCampus discussed participatory processes using very concrete examples.
+The Institute of Electrical Engineering at Ostfalia presents its new project PAUL, the research officer Dagmar Meyer talks about assistive technologies and gives an overview of the main focus of the work.
+In addition, a meeting took place in which researchers from the Institute of Electrical Engineering and the ScienceCampus exchanged ideas on methodology and discussed participatory processes using specific examples.

 Assistive Technologies and PAUL

-The Institute of Electrical Engineering conducts research in the field of assistive technologies.
-The work relates to researching technical possibilities that can support people with physical impairments or elderly people in their everyday lives.
-This is the laboratory for assistive technologies at the Ostfalia University of Applied Sciences in Wolfenbüttel.
-Work is currently underway there on the PersonA-PP project, in which the PAUL (Personal Assistant, aUtonomous and mobiLe) robot has been developed.
+The Institute of Electrical Engineering conducts research into assistive technologies.
+This work, by the laboratory for assistive technologies at the Ostfalia University of Applied Sciences in Wolfenbüttel, investigates technical possibilities that can support people with physical impairments or elderly people in their everyday lives.
+The project team is currently working on the PersonA-PP project, through which the PAUL (Personal Assistant, aUtonomous and mobiLe) robot has been developed.
 PAUL is intended to support both nursing staff and residents in care facilities.
-For example, PAUL is intended to help distribute beverage cans in the dining room, an activity that requires nursing staff to cover long distances.
-As a support for residents, it is supposed to pick up dropped objects, for example, which often causes problems for elderly people or people with limited mobility.
+PAUL can , for example, help distribute jugs of drinks in the dining room, an activity that requires nursing staff to cover long distances.
+It can also pick up objects dropped by residents, for example, as retrieving such items may present problems for elderly people or people with limited mobility.
 PAUL can be commanded via an intelligent wristband that records voice commands and sends them to the server via WLAN.
 PAUL moves autonomously in an environment that it has previously learned and mapped.
-In a nursing home, for example, it can be available to all residents on a floor and be called like a human helper.
+In a nursing home, for example, it can be available to all residents on a floor and be summoned in the same way a human helper can be.